getsolus/solus-site.github.io/content/blog/2017-08-20-this-week-in-solus-install-46.md

 - Replacing `eopkg` with `sol`.
 - First-class hybrid GPU support, with dynamic GPU switching and OS/desktop integration.
-- Developing a TLP alternative to improve people's battery life.
+- Developing a TLP alternative to improve battery life.
 - Providing an OEM installer mode.

 ---